 In October 2014, the Illinois Attorney General's Office ("IL AG") sent a letter to the Company alleging that the Company knowingly made misrepresentations related to RMBS purchased by certain pension funds affiliated with the State of Illinois and demanding that the Company pay the IL AG approximately \$88.
-The Company does not agree with these allegations and has presented defenses to them to the IL AG.
+The Company and IL AG reached an agreement to resolve the matter on February 10, 2016.

 On January 13, 2015, the New York Attorney General's Office ("NYAG"), which is also a member of the RMBS Working Group, indicated that it intends to file a lawsuit related to approximately 30 subprime securitizations sponsored by the Company.
 NYAG indicated that the lawsuit would allege that the Company misrepresented or omitted material information related to the due diligence, underwriting and valuation of the loans in the securitizations and the properties securing them and indicated that its lawsuit would be brought under the Martin Act.
-The Company does not agree with NYAG's allegations and has presented defenses to them to NYAG.
+The Company and NY AG reached an agreement to settle the investigation on February 10, 2016.

-Other Litigation
+Civil Litigation

 On December 23, 2009, the Federal Home Loan Bank of Seattle filed a complaint against the Company and another defendant in the Superior Court of the State of Washington, styled Federal Home Loan Bank of Seattle v.
 Morgan Stanley & Co.
-Inc., et al. The amended complaint, filed on September 28, 2010, alleges that defendants made untrue statements and material omissions in the sale to plaintiff of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
+Inc., et al. The amended complaint, filed on September 28, 2010, alleges that defendants made untrue statements and material omissions in the sale to plaintiff of certain mortgage passthrough certificates backed by securitization trusts containing residential mortgage loans.
 The total amount of certificates allegedly sold to plaintiff by the Company was approximately \$233.
 The complaint raises claims under the Washington State Securities Act and seeks, among other things, to rescind the plaintiff's purchase of such certificates.
-On October 18, 2010, defendants filed a motion to dismiss the action.
-By orders dated June 23, 2011 and July 18, 2011, the court denied defendants'

-omnibus motion to dismiss plaintiff's amended complaint and on August 15, 2011, the court denied the Company's individual motion to dismiss the amended complaint.
+By orders dated June 23, 2011 and July 18, 2011, the court denied defendants' omnibus motion to dismiss plaintiff's amended complaint and on August 15, 2011, the court denied the Company's individual motion to dismiss the amended complaint.
 On March 7, 2013, the court granted defendants' motion to strike plaintiff's demand for a jury trial.
-At December 25, 2014, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$53, and the certificates had not yet incurred actual losses.
-Based on currently available information, the Company believes it could incur a loss in this action up to the difference between the \$53 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, plus pre- and post-judgment interest, fees and costs.
+The defendants' joint motions for partial summary judgment were denied on November 9, 2015.
+At December 25, 2015, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$46, and the certificates had not yet incurred actual losses.
+Based on currently available information, the Company believes it could incur a loss in this action up to the difference between the \$46 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, plus pre- and postjudgment interest, fees and costs.
 The Company may be entitled to be indemnified for some of these losses and to an offset for interest received by the plaintiff prior to a judgment.